 Her research interests focus on promoting STEM careers as viable options for Mississippi’s students.
 Whitney hopes to continue influencing science teachers by creating relevant statewide professional development.
 She is also interested in developing district-wide science curricula, with a focus on supporting teachers in primary grades.

-Sarah Cervantes is the Educational Outreach Specialist for the Center for Mathematics and Science Education.
-In this role, Sarah coordinates professional development opportunities hosted by the Professional Learning Division, assists teachers with materials used in the classroom, as well as manages the CMSE’s social media presence and advertisements.
+Chris Dicus is the Educational Outreach Specialist for the Center for Mathematics and Science Education.
+In this role, Chris coordinates professional development opportunities hosted by the Professional Learning Division, assists teachers with materials used in the classroom, as well as manages the CMSE’s social media presence and advertisements.

 Originally from Columbus, GA, Chris received his Bachelor of Arts in Journalism with an emphasis in Public Relations from the University of Mississippi.
 Chris has a passion for making people feel included in all activities, especially when it comes to CMSE learning opportunities.
 When not working, Chris enjoys attending Ole Miss sporting events, playing golf, and cooking for his friends.